 Editing Software

-Video: Final Cut Pro/Express
+Video: Final Cut Pro

 Yep, FCP has it all.
 Enough said.
 I also love using Compressor on the MacBook Pro.
-It has slashed my compression times dramatically compared to working with Sorenson on a PowerBook.

 GarageBand